 But for most of us this urge remains a dream.
 After all, moving abroad isn’t exactly a simple task — there is housing to find, international movers to hire, jobs to get if you’re not retired, and oh yeah, the whole question of legal residency and visa applications.
 If you don’t have the support of a company sponsorship, how can you move overseas for more than a couple months?

-Not every country is like that though; many encourage people to move there.
 We’ve done the legwork of compiling a list of the 10 easiest — and cheapest — countries to become a resident.
 In many of these places it won’t be long before you qualify to become a citizen and get that second passport.
 Just the idea makes you feel a little like James Bond, doesn’t it?

 Let’s dive in.